gtronset/beets-filetote/README.md

       relative to Items (the actual media files).
 This is especially relevant for multi-disc files/albums, but usually isn't a problem.
 Check the section on multi-discs [here](#advanced-renaming-for-multi-disc-albums) for more details.
+- `$subpath`: Represents any subdirectories under the base album path where an extra/artifact file resides.
+For use when it is desirable to preserve the directory hierarchy in the albums.
+This respects the original capitalization of directory names.
+  Defaults to an empty string when no subdirectories exist.
+    - **Example:** If an extra file is located in a subdirectory named "Extras" under the album path, `$subpath` would be set to "Extras/" (with the same casing).
 - `$old_filename`: the filename of the extra/artifact file before its renamed.
 - `$medianame_old`: the filename of the item/track triggering it, _before_ it's renamed.
 - `$medianame_new`: the filename of the item/track triggering it, _after_ it's renamed.